developess/build_a_phoenix_api/README.md

 end
 ```

-How does this work? `conn` is short for `connection` - its kind of equivalent to the `(req, res)` you might get in Node.js. `render` is a function afforded to us by the controller macro, which is imported at the top:
+How does this work? `conn` is short for `connection` - its actually a connection struct: `%Plug.Conn{}` - more on that later.
+You can think of it as equivalent to the request/response in other languages. `render` is a function afforded to us by the controller macro, which is imported at the top:

 ```elixir
 use FawkesWeb, :controller
 ```

+`render` takes `conn` as the first argument, and the response body as the second argument.

 But where does `"index.html"` come from?
 Well, Phoenix is pretty smart and is set up to look in the `/templates` directory for the templates it renders. `index.html` matches the `index.html.eex` template we can see in the template folder, which you'll see matches the webpage you saw at `localhost:4000`